mcode/rems-admin/.github/pull_request_template.md

-Check these steps before issuing the PR:
+## Describe your changes

+Please include a summary of the changes and the related issue/task.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change, including links to other pull requests/branches in other repositories if applicable.

+## Issue ticket number and Jira link

+Please include the Jira Ticket Number and Link for this issue/task.

+## Checklist before requesting a review
+- [ ] I have performed a self-review of my code
-- [] Ensure the target / base branch for any feature PR is set to `dev` not master (the only exception to this is releases from `dev` and hotfix branches)
+- [ ] Ensure the target / base branch for any feature PR is set to `dev` not master (the only exception to this is releases from `dev` and hotfix branches)
-- [] Please make sure your PR Title is of the following syntax: `[REMS-##] Short Issue Name` if ready for review